gch1p/jobd/README.md

 Originally, jobd was created as a saner alternative to Gearman.
 It's been used in production with a large PHP web application on multiple servers for quite some time already, and proven to be stable and efficient.
+We were also monitoring the memory usage of all our jobd instances for two months, and can confirm there are no leaks.

 ## Table of Contents